Royal Jordanian: 1960s to 1990s

-The 1990s saw further expansion.
-Royal Jordanian and nine other Arab air carriers signed up for the Galileo CRS.
+In the 1990s, Royal Jordanian and nine other Arab air carriers signed up for the Galileo CRS.
 The IMCS maintenance and engineering system was added, a new Amman city air terminal was opened at the 7th Circle of the Jordanian capital, and services to Rafah started, since then halted.
 The cities of Toronto, Colombo, Jakarta, Berlin, Mumbai, Milan and Tel Aviv were added to the network.
 In November 1997, Royal Jordanian became a code-sharing partner with the US carrier Trans World Airlines and moved operations into the TWA Flight Center (Terminal 5) at the John F. Kennedy International Airport in New York.

-2000 and beyond, and privatization
+From 2000

 In 2000, the U.S. Federal Aviation Administration (FAA) renewed the airline's maintenance and engineering department's license.
 The duty-free shop was among the services to be privatised.
 A holding company, RJI, wholly owned by the government, was incorporated as a public limited company in February 2001 to hold all the airlines and associated investments.
-The airline's name was changed on 5 February 2001 to Alia – The Royal Jordanian Airlines Company, although travellers still use the popular name of Royal Jordanian.
+The airline's name was changed on 5 February 2001 to Alia – The Royal Jordanian Airlines Company.

 The flag carrier's subsidiary Royal Wings operated an Airbus A320-212 aircraft on both scheduled and charter services to destinations in Egypt, Cyprus, and Israel.

-On 20 December 2006, Royal Jordanian announced that they would replace two Airbus A321s with two new units, and order four new Airbus A319s to enter service in early 2008.
+On 20 December 2006, Royal Jordanian announced that two Airbus A321s would be replaced with two new units, and four new Airbus A319s would enter service in early 2008.

-In April 2007, Royal Jordanian became part of Oneworld, thus becoming the first Arab airline to join such a global airline alliance.
+In April 2007, Royal Jordanian became part of Oneworld.
+It was the first Arab airline to join a global airline alliance.
 The following month, the airline announced an order for a total of 10 Boeing 787s, for service entry in 2010.
-This is the first order Royal Jordanian has placed with Boeing.
+This was the first order Royal Jordanian has placed with Boeing.